Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 1. Power on the DUT.
 1. Hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu.
 1. Select the `iPXE Network boot` option using the arrow keys and press `Enter`.
-1. Select the `Dasharo Tools Suite` option using the arrow keys and press `Enter`.
+1. Select the `Dasharo Tools Suite` option using the arrow keys, then press `Enter`.

 **Expected result**

-After connecting to the server and booting into DTS, the DTS menu should appear.
+After configuring the network interfaces, connecting to the server and booting, `Dasharo Tools Suite` menu should appear.

 ## PXE005.001 OS installation option is available and works correctly